Street naming and numbering

 If you have new properties that you have planning permission to build or have started to build, only the council has the authority to create official addresses.
 Part of this process will involve contacting Royal Mail for postcode allocation.
 This is needed so that the utility services can be laid on.

-For new street names, we encourage developers to discuss proposed streetnames with the relevant parish council before submitting them to us.
-Please note that the following names can not used:
+For new street names, we encourage developers to discuss proposed streetnames with the relevant Town or Parish council before submitting them to us.
+Please note that the following names cannot used:

 - those of living persons (except in rare special circumstances)